Authenticating Cybis Porcelain – Part Two

 Bisque” (aka “white bisque“) = plain white matte surface throughout, with absolutely no applied color.
 It should be noted, though, that the bunny Mr. Snowball was categorized by the studio as a “bisque” sculpture even though he has very pale pink eyes.
 There is no other color anywhere else on the piece.

 Decorated” (aka “bisque decorated” or “color”) = a sculpture that has a color, a tint, or gold leaf applied to the original plain white bisque ground, in any quantity or location.
 The surface is still matte (with the exception of any 24k gold paint decoration which by its nature is not a matte surface; a large gilt decoration such as a crown may also be lightly glazed).
 The majority of Cybis sculptures are of this “decorated” type but quite a few were made in both white bisque and decorated versions.
-The white bisque version was almost always slightly less expensive.
+The white bisque version was almost always less expensive.

-Stained glass” = this was the 1950s Cybis studio’s word for what most people would call a glazed porcelain.
+Stained glass” = this was the 1950s Cybis studio’s term for what most people would call a glazed porcelain.
 It is shiny and smooth to the touch.
 The glaze is applied to the entire sculpture, not merely to specific parts of it, and it is highly fired.
 The piece may also be decorated with gold as well.
 Sometimes the colors are deeper and richer than the more typical shades.
 Many of the small madonnas and saints done as special commissions for local churches were done in this type of decoration, with gold paint also decorating a halo, a cross that the figure may be carrying, and so forth.
-The stained glass style of decoration was used far less often on retail pieces than the bisque (matte finish) styles.
+The stained-glass style of decoration was used far less often on retail pieces than the bisque (matte finish) styles.
 However, many of the sculptures dating from the early to mid 1950s have the high-gloss/stained glass finish.

-The 1970s Cybis catalogs describe a decoration called “old coin gold” which was the gold decoration with the addition of “Cypia tonations” in order to create a specific finish, and that this technique was developed by the Cybis studio.
-I would assume that this finish differs in appearance from their standard 18k or 24k decoration but have never had the opportunity to compare them.
+The 1970s Cybis catalogs describe a decoration called “old coin gold” which was the gold decoration with the addition of a Cypia tint in order to create a specific finish, and that this technique was developed by the Cybis studio.
+This, too, was only used during the 1950s.

 If a piece has applied decorations such as flowers, ribbons, and so forth, this is another area that is usually difficult for a copyist to imitate successfully.
 It takes great skill to properly fashion those elements.